 #1 | It’s Better for Your Lungs […or is it?]

-So truth be told, this one is still largely up for debate (hence the ‘or is it?’ tag smacked on there at the end).
+This one is still up for debate (hence the ‘or is it?’ tag smacked on there at the end).
 While institutions like Harvard Health have claimed that e-cig vapes are almost certain to be “less deadly” than traditional cigarettes (see link above), there has been plenty of speculation that e-cigarettes – and other forms of vaporizing devices including CBD vape oil – may possess plenty of potential health problems of their own.

 That said, London’s Royal College of Physicians has recently come out and said that the long-term health risks of e-cig vape were “unlikely to exceed 5% of the harm from smoking tobacco.”
 Case in point, we reckon it’s fairly safe to assume that one of the benefits of vaping CBD is that it’s far better on your lungs than traditional inhalation of a joint or bowl.

 #2 | It’s a Helluva Lot Smoother… And it Tastes Better!

 So unless you grew up in the 70’s and wore cut-off denim vests and smoked three packs of Marlboro Reds each day, there’s almost no way you couldn’t agree with this one.
 If you’ve never tried a CBD vape oil, they’re good — trust us.